neosat55/tumo-test/README.md

 # Tumo task

-First we need to run `0001.init.sql` migration
+First we need to run `0001.init.sql` migration.

-Then setup connection to postgres db in `config/db.js` file
+Then setup connection to postgres db in `config/db.js` file.

 `npm i`